LiangJiuyang/HSMA-Harmonic-surface-mapping-algorithm-in-LAMMPS/doc/src/kspace_style.rst

 must be periodic and the z dimension must be non-periodic.

-The scafacos KSpace style will only be enabled if LAMMPS is built with the USER-SCAFACOS package.
+The scafacos KSpace style will only be enabled if LAMMPS is built with the SCAFACOS package.
 See the :doc:`Build package <Build_package>` doc page for more info.

-The use of ScaFaCos in LAMMPS does not yet support molecular charged systems where the short-range Coulombic interactions between atoms in the same bond/angle/dihedral are weighted by the :doc:`special_bonds <special_bonds>` command.
+The use of ScaFaCos and HSMA in LAMMPS does not yet support molecular charged systems where the short-range Coulombic interactions between atoms in the same bond/angle/dihedral are weighted by the :doc:`special_bonds <special_bonds>` command.
 Likewise it does not